Code-Institute-Submissions/niall-mulcahy-MS2/README.md

 ## Credits

-The shapes that were used on the site were generated on a css shape generator tool which can be found at the link above.
+- The shapes that were used on the site were generated on a css shape generator tool which can be found at the [here](https://coveloping.com/tools/css-shapes-generator).

+- The code to make the shapes unclickable was taken from [this](https://stackoverflow.com/questions/18083061/make-element-unclickable-click-things-behind-it) answer on stackoverflow.

+- Making the shapes be shrunk slightly when clicked was inspired by [this](https://www.youtube.com/watch?v=ZniVgo8U7ek&t=733s) video by freeCodeCamp.org on Youtube.

+## Acknowledgments

+I would like to thank the tutors at Code Institute who helped me with some technical issues at the beginning of this project.
+They were very patient with me and I greatly appreciated their help.
+I would also like to thank my mentor Gurjot, who discussed the project with me and reassured me regarding it's validity as an idea.
+Finally, I would like to thank my friends and family for all testing the game with me and trying to set their own personal records!